Coming into contact with

 If you have it now or had it before, take some time to learn about these poisonous plant so you can stay rash-free in the future.

-Follow the rule of three: keep away from any shrubs or vines with leaves of three.
-These may be either poison ivy or poison oak (poison sumac is a leaf of 5).
-All three plants also grow berries in the early fall.
+Keep away from any shrubs or vines with leaves of 3.
+These may be either poison ivy or poison oak.
+Poison sumac is a leaf of 5.
+All 3 plants also grow berries in the early fall.

-Know what you are getting into ahead of time if at all possible and take the necessary precautions.
+Know what you are getting into ahead of time if at all possible and take precautions.
 It will help you keep the poison away and enjoy the outdoors.